learn-co-curriculum/phrg-cookies_and_sessions_readme/README.md

 Cookies, like any technology, are a tool.
 In the rest of this unit, we're going to be using them to let users log in.
 Whether you later want to use them in such a way that the EU passes another law is up to you.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-cookies_and_sessions_readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-cookies_and_sessions_readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

   * [HTTP RFC Section 9 — Methods][rfc_http_methods]